LostLuma/Luma-Mode/README.md

 - Disable natural regeneration (Enable UHC mode from 1.6)
     - Players will have to set up beacons for permanent health regeneration

+For Minecraft 1.5:

+- Prevent sprinting up stairs
-- Maybe make beacons use up potions (at a slower rate than usual)
+- Make beacons use up potions to give out effects
     - Length scales based on pyramid size and material
     - Requires making Haste and Resistance potions craftable

-For Minecraft 1.5:

-- Prevent sprinting up stairs
+    - This can now be automated, and should be a fun challenge

 For Minecraft 1.6: